STAT540-UBC/STAT540-UBC.github.io/homework/assignment/homework.md

 ## Submission

 Please refer to the [submission instructions](http://stat540-ubc.github.io/subpages/assignments.html#stat-540-homework-submission-instructions) on the website.
-It's due on **March 18**.
-Late submission will cost 2 points per day or fraction thereof for five days, after which zero marks will be awarded.
+Questions 1-5 are due on **March 1** and the second half is due on **March 22**.
+Late submission will cost 5 points per day.

 ## About R session